-ATTRIBUTES OF COLLEGE OF MEDICINE MEDICAL STUDENTS The mission of the College of Medicine is to graduate well-educated physicians who strive to attain the highest standards of academic and personal honesty, compassion, integrity, dependability and self-awareness.
-Students are immersed in a safe and positive learning environment, and follow in the altruistic tradition of medicine, placing the welfare of their patients and society above self-interest.
+ATTRIBUTES OF COLLEGE OF MEDICINE MEDICAL STUDENTS The mission of the College of Medicine is to graduate well-educated physicians who strive to attain the highest standards of academic and personal honesty, compassion, integrity, dependability, and self-awareness.
+Students are immersed in a safe and positive learning environment and follow the altruistic tradition of medicine, placing the welfare of their patients and society above self-interest.
 The College supports the development of professional behavior through integrated curricular, mentoring, advising, and co-curricular activities.
-The College of Medicine students are also required to comply with the College of Medicine technical standards for professionalism (mature and ethical conduct).
+The College of Medicine student must also comply with the College of Medicine technical standards for professionalism (mature and ethical conduct).